-Planting & Growing

-Dwarf White Pine will grow to be about 4 feet tall at maturity, with a spread of 5 feet.
-It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
+Tiny Kurls White Pine is recommended for the following landscape applications; - Accent - Mass Planting - General Garden Use Planting & Growing Tiny Kurls White Pine will grow to be about 6 feet tall at maturity, with a spread of 4 feet.
+It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.
 This shrub should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 This is a selection of a native North American species.
+This is a 'special order' plant - contact store for details